valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 ## Options

+`--dry-run`
+: Perform a dry run for the transaction.

 `--use-ethereum`
 : Use the Ethereum chain profile to interact with the Autonolas Protocol registry contracts.
 This option requires that you define the following environment variable: